 Ms. Katherine O. Johnson, co-founder, director, and board advisor, holds a Bachelor of Arts degree in English literature from Swathmore College and a Bachelor's degree in Music from University of Michigan majoring in choral education and piano.
 She also studied theatre at Cornell for two years.
 Kathe teaches piano privately, performs on organ, plays ‘cello, and strums bluegrass guitar.
 She has worked extensively with area theatre groups, jazz ensembles, and even a rock band.
 Ms. Johnson currently sings with the Willis Patterson Our Own Thing Chorale.

 Ms. Donna V. Smith is a third-generation, professional musician involved in violin and viola performance since the age of six.
 As a young child, she participated in her first orchestra at Interlochen Arts Academy.
 Ms. Smith credits her mother as her first music teacher starting Donna on piano as a preschooler.
 Donna’s mom earned a Masters in Music at University of Michigan.
 When studying music and orchestral conducting at U of M under Ms. Elizabeth A. H. Green (published author and today’s foremost authority on modern conducting), Donna discovered she had the same conducting instructor as her mother!
-Ms. Smith earned a Bachelor’s Degree in music education from Eastern Michigan University and a Master of Arts in Clinical Psychology from George Fox University in Oregon.
+Ms. Donna earned a Bachelor’s Degree in music education from Eastern Michigan University and a Master of Arts in Clinical Psychology from George Fox University in Oregon.
 She enjoys playing, performing, and teaching violin, viola, cello, bass, guitar, lute, mandolin, banjo, ukulele, trumpet, horn, trombone, saxophone, and even bassoon!
 Ms. Smith founded the Lakewood String Quartet, coached Malaika Strings in Nairobi, Kenya, and competed in the National Old Time Fiddlers Contest in Weizer, Idaho.
-As a result of her unique experiences and training in both music and psychology, Ms. Smith brings a practical, person-based approach to interacting with and instructing musicians of all skill levels and those of special ability.
-Her youngest student began at age three and was able to play complete songs using a bow by age four.
-Donna is also trained in the Suzuki Method for strings.
-This spring, she will be performing in New York at Carnegie Hall.
+With unique experiences and perspectives in both music and psychology, Ms. Smith brings a practical, person-based approach to interacting with and instructing musicians of all skill levels including those of special ability.
+Her youngest student began at age three and played complete songs using a bow by age four.
+Donna trained in the Suzuki Method for strings and also performs regularly at Carnegie Hall in New York City.

 So what exactly is NHME?